slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 #### Challenge yourself

-Can you update the policy engine to support other types of protections, e.g., GKE cluster ID, etc. When you implement this feature, make sure to think whether there are invariants your policy configuration needs For example, if you were to implement a protection for Kubernetes namespaces, you would not be able to enforce invariant on it, because namespaces are _not_ unique across projects.
+Can you update the policy engine to support other types of protections, e.g., GKE cluster ID, etc. When you implement this feature, make sure to think whether there are invariants your policy configuration needs.
+For example, if you were to implement a protection for Kubernetes namespaces, you would not be able to enforce invariant on it, because namespaces are _not_ unique across projects.

 ### UX improments